 There are three reasons this atrocity happens.
 And I say ‘atrocity’ because for some, that’s what it is:

 - By pure accident.
 The ‘robber’ in question may simply have no idea they’ve taken something they didn’t know you’d even claimed.

 - By bad luck.
 Coincidence happens.
 Sometimes we just all like the same things.
 If a baby name is a popular one, well, chances are someone you know is going to love it too.

 - By intention.
 Sometimes, name nabbing happens because someone has decided they just really want to use a name that’s been used by a friend or relative already, or claimed on someone else’s ‘wish-list’ – so be dammed with everyone else!

 How to avoid name thieves

-The other option is you try to take your beloved baby name off people’s ‘radar’ – even if this is a subconscious one, as in “I heard this cool name from somewhere” – by simply keeping it to yourselves until you announce your bundle of love to the world.
+This is pretty straightforward: keep it to yourselves until you announce your bundle of love to the world.
 Sure, doing this may take some of the name brainstorming fun away, but at least you can keep your beloved name under wraps.